All you need to know about Applicant Tracking Systems (ATS)

 There is some budgeting to keep in mind such a one-time setup fees, onboarding fees, and ATS add on fees.
 These also vary depending on which applicant tracking system you purchase.

-IX.
+IV.
 Software Related to Applicant Tracking Systems

 There are several softwares related to applicant tracking systems that can also help your company’s staffing and human resource needs.